sena-00/bandit/README.md

 After logged into the server, `ls` will show a *bandit26.sshkey*.
 Lets try using it as we did in [Bandit13](https://overthewire.org/wargames/bandit/bandit13.html).
 Use the command `ssh bandit26@localhost -i bandit26.sshkey`.

-Trying to connect however will disconnect you from the local host
+Trying to connect however will disconnect you from the local host, too bad.
+The challenge states that the shell being used by bandit26 is not shell.
+To find out which one is being used, run `cat /etc/passwd | grep bandit26`